mineiros-io/terraform-aws-iam-policy/examples/iam-policy-s3-full-access/README.md

 ## About Mineiros

-Mineiros is a [DevOps as a Service](https://mineiros.io/?ref=terraform-aws-iam-policy) company based in Berlin, Germany.
+Mineiros is a [DevOps as a Service][homepage] company based in Berlin, Germany.
 We offer commercial support for all of our projects and encourage you to reach out if you have any questions or need help.
-Feel free to send us an email at [hello@mineiros.io](mailto:hello@mineiros.io).
+Feel free to send us an email at [hello@mineiros.io].

 We can also help you with: